lmendiboure/5G-Course/Docker/ReadME.md

 ## 1. A Quick Introduction to Docker

 *Note 1: To install Docker on your machine, you could use the following procedure: https://docs.docker.com/engine/install/ubuntu/.*

 *Note 2; Alternatively you could also use the procedure in this 'install.sh' script, but it is not guaranteed that it will work as expected...*

 *Note 3: You could have to use 'sudo' to use the different docker commands used in this practical exercise*

+*Note 4: The Web Side Deployed in this pratical exercise is based on a version proposed on https://www.reseaucerta.org/*

 **Q1.
 What is Docker?
 What are the benefits of such an approach?**